-Mnuchin says not seeking trade war
+U.S. sparks fears of trade war as Trump arrives in Davos

 “As we move further into the year, the political calendar gets more complicated,” Ross said.

-Additional reporting by Alessandra Galloni and Soyoung Kim; Writing by Noah Barkin and Yara Bayoumy,; Editing by William Maclean
+Additional reporting by Alessandra Galloni, Soyoung Kim, Silvia Aloisi; Writing by Noah Barkin and Yara Bayoumy,; Editing by William Maclean